 Sign up for a quick Zoom and we will walk you through the process.

-After you’ve verified your site and have access to GSC, the next step is to submit your Squarespace sitemap to Google—this helps the search engine better understand your site and its content.
+After you’ve verified your site on GSC, the next step is to submit your Squarespace sitemap to Google.
+Sitemaps can help search engines better understand a site and its content.
+Submitting your sitemap will alert you to any issues with it.

 The Issue

 In 2019, we worked on a Squarespace site that experienced a complete change of ownership.
-The issue?
-The previous site owner—who was no longer associated with the website or business—could not be unverified in Google Search Console.
+But the previous site owner—who was no longer associated with the website or business—could not be unverified in Google Search Console.

 Why?
 Squarespace’s built-in integration with Search Console uses Google’s HTML file upload method to verify users, but Squarespace doesn’t provide access to the HTML file that is uploaded.
-At the time, there was no way to remove the old owner’s access.
-This presented a privacy concern for the new business owner.
+At the time, there was no way to remove the HTML file, thus no way to remove the old owner’s access.
+This was a privacy concern for the new business owner.

-When we reached out to Squarespace to learn more, they couldn’t answer our questions, so we pulled up one of our own sites to perform a simple test.
+When we reached out to Squarespace to learn more, they couldn’t answer our questions, so we pulled up one of our own sites and performed a simple test.

-• The new contributor (admin) established a connection to Google Search Console.
-This can be done via Settings > Connected Accounts OR Analyics > Traffic > Search Keywords.
-This demonstrated that Squarespace adds users to GSC as verified owners via the HTML file upload method.
+The new contributor (admin) established a connection to Google Search Console.
+This can be done via Settings > Third Party Tools > Connected Accounts OR Analyics > Traffic > Search Keywords.
+This demonstrated that Squarespace uses the HTML file upload method, allowing a user to become a GSC verified owner.

-• Next the site owner completely removed the new contributor’s permissions and profile from the website.
+Next the site owner removed the new contributor’s permissions from the website.
 At this point, Squarespace should (1) remove the associated HTML file AND (2) disconnect the contributor’s GSC connection—or at the very least, remind the business owner about the GSC integration.
-None of these things happen at this step, and the contributor still has access to GSC, but many business owners stop here believing all permissions have been removed.
+None of these things happen at this step.
+The deleted contributor still has access to your GSC.
+Many business owners stop here believing all permissions have been removed.

-• Then over in the Squarespace Connected Accounts panel, the site owner disconnected the GSC integration (created by the contributor).
-When this happens, Squarespace should automatically remove the HTML file (update: this process has been fixed) OR provide access to the file to let site owners remove it themselves if desired.
-Why?
+Then over in the Squarespace Connected Accounts panel, the site owner disconnected the GSC integration (created by the admin contributor).
+When this happens, Squarespace should automatically remove the HTML file (update: this process has been fixed).
+Why is this important?
 The only way to unverify an owner in GSC is to permanently remove their verification token.

-Do you need to unverify someone in GSC?
 When we first reported this issue as a privacy concern in 2019, Squarespace Support offered a temporary solution: submit the site URL and the HTML file info (displayed in the GSC verification details) and they would ask the engineering team to manually remove the file.
-At that time, there was a 5-day turnaround to manually remove HTML files, but now support personnel can remove the file if needed.
+At that time, there was a 5-day turnaround to manually remove HTML files.

 Note, in early 2023 Google added information to GSC making it easier to identify leftover ownership tokens, see their support page for more information.

-So what’s the current issue?
 Most business owners (rightly) assume that removing a website contributor’s permissions impacts all settings within the website.
-They do not realize the GSC integration still exists and that there are more steps required to fully remove a contributor—the profile still has access to their Google data.
+They do not realize the GSC integration still exists and that there are more steps required to fully remove the contributor.
+A deleted website contributor can still have verified owner access to your Google data.

 What should happen?
-When a Squarespace website owner (1) revokes website permissions OR (2) when the GSC integration is disconnected, then that profile’s GSC verification details should be removed automatically.
+A contributor’s GSC verification details should be automatically removed both when a Squarespace website owner (1) revokes website permissions (not working) or (2) when a GSC integration is disconnected (working).

 Why should you care?